Windscale fire: Tritium production

 Winston Churchill publicly committed the UK to building a hydrogen bomb, and gave the scientists a tight schedule in which to do so.
 This was then hastened after the US and USSR began working on a test ban and possible disarmament agreements which would begin to take effect in 1958.
 To meet this deadline there was no chance of building a new reactor to produce the required tritium, so the Windscale Pile 1 fuel loads were modified by adding enriched uranium and lithium-magnesium, the latter of which would produce tritium during neutron bombardment.
-All of these materials were highly flammable, and a number of the Windscale staff raised the issue of the inherent dangers of the new fuel loads.
+All of these materials were highly flammable, and Windscale staff raised the issue of the inherent dangers of the new fuel loads.
 These concerns were brushed aside.

 When their first H-bomb test failed, the decision was made to build a large fusion-boosted-fission weapon instead.
 This required huge quantities of tritium, five times as much, and it had to be produced as rapidly as possible as the test deadlines approached.
 To boost the production rates, they used a trick that had been successful in increasing plutonium production in the past: by reducing the size of the cooling fins on the fuel cartridges, they were able to increase the temperature of the fuel loads, which caused a small but useful increase in neutron enrichment rates.
 This time they also took advantage of the smaller fins by building larger interiors in the cartridges, allowing more fuel in each one.
 These changes triggered further warnings from the technical staff, which were again brushed aside.
 Christopher Hinton, Windscale's director, left in frustration.

 After a first successful production run of tritium in Pile 1, the heat problem was presumed to be negligible and full-scale production began.
 But by raising the temperature of the reactor beyond the design specifications, the scientists had altered the normal distribution of heat in the core, causing hot spots to develop in Pile 1.
 These were not detected because the thermocouples used to measure the core temperatures were positioned based on the original heat distribution design, and were not measuring the parts of the reactor which became hottest.